Society

 Prenatal leave may be taken from 6 weeks (14 weeks for twins or more) prior to the expected date of delivery.

-• Childcare leave
+Childcare leave

 Those who live with and care for a child under one year of age may take childcare leave.
 In addition, those who meet certain conditions may take childcare leave for the required number of days until the child reaches the age of two.

-• Family support
+Family support

-Employees raising a child up to the sixth grade of elementary school may take special paid leave in units of one day or half a day for up to five days per year when necessary to care for the child.
+Employees may take special paid leave in units of one day or half a day for up to eight days per year to provide care or support for a family member (within the second degree of kinship, regardless of whether they live together or separately).

-• Child nursing care leave
+Child nursing care leave

-• Spousal maternity leave
+Spousal maternity leave

 Up to three days of special paid leave in the event of the birth of a child by a spouse.